 This paper was originally presented to a meeting of psychiatrists and other mental health workers in July 2004.
 I was inspired to write it by 'Danny', one of the patients mentioned in the talk.
 Not long after I gave the talk, 'Danny' was found dead.
 I have updated the paper accordingly.
-Another motivation was provided by my experience of the attitudes and behaviour of the staff at Forest Lodge Low Secure Unit of Sheffield Care Trust.

 This paper is about certain styles and patterns in the language that we professionals in the mental health services use to communicate about patients, often in formal reports but also orally, to colleagues and to patients themselves.
 I suggest that these styles betray a defensive way of thinking that denies certain realities about our work, and are pejorative for the patients concerned.
 With the use of examples I suggest alternative ways of communicating that acknowledge our responsibilities and are less demeaning of patients and of our professional work.
 Nearly all concern patients and services in the forensic mental health sector, although I believe that the issues I raise are also relevant to other sectors.